pellescholten/TEaTree/README.md

 # Welcome to collapse RepeatMasker annotation page

 ### About
-The script `collapse_RM_annotation.py` collapses TE annotations from RepeatMasker (i.e. genome.fa.out file).
+The script `collapseTree.py` collapses TE annotations from RepeatMasker (i.e. genome.fa.out file).
 The TE annotations from RepeatMasker are frequently overlap each other.
 If so, when counting NGS reads mapping to TEs, reads mapping to two or more TE annotations may not be counted.
 In such case, it is preferable to use non-overlapping TE annotations.
-This script makes non-overlapping TE annotations by removing TEs with lower bit score.
-Processing of one file (e.g. hg38, mm10) requires ~3 min and ~100 MB RAM.
-This script only uses single thread.

 ### Requirement
 - Python 3.6 or later.